ehab-x99/Deploying-a-ML-Model-to-Cloud-Application-Platform-with-FastAPI/readme.md

 Working in a command line environment is recommended for ease of use with git and dvc.
-If on Windows, WSL1 or 2 is recommended.
+If on Windows, WSL1 or 2 is recommended
 # GITHUB LINK : https://github.com/ehab-x99/project-3
 # Environment Set up
 * Download and install conda if you don’t have it already.